-The sweat waist trimmer belts carry fat burner technologies, which are excellent for people wanting to use them in conjunction with fat burner methods like sports or regular exercise.
+The sweat waist trimmer belts carry body fat burner technologies, which are excellent for people wanting to use them in conjunction with fat burner methods like sports or regular exercise.
 Although sweatbands may not be able to offer you sustainable and true weight loss, you can still find some benefits associated with them.

 - It helps in detoxifying the body

 - Provides lumbar support to your muscles while you exercise